roryeiffe/JAV-GCE-LAMBDA/README.md

 ### 3. Create a main method in Lambdas.java
 - Show off Lambda functions to demonstrate the Functional Interfaces:
 - Point out the syntax of the lambda expressions
+  - The single-line lambda expressions do not require curly braces
 #### Lambdas.java (main method):
 ```java
 class Lambdas {